Walker Hancock: Personal

 Hancock became Charles Grafly's protégé, and worked as his summer studio assistant at "Fool's Paradise," Grafly's home in the Lanesville section of Gloucester, Massachusetts.
 Following Grafly's 1929 death, Hancock purchased "Deep Hole," a Lanesville abandoned granite quarry and a popular swimming hole for local quarrymen, a number of whom became his models.

 He began building a house/studio on the quarry property in 1930.
 The house/studio seems to have been habitable by 1936, when Hancock first listed "Lanesville, Mass." as his address in the catalogue of PAFA's annual exhibition.
 Grafly had been able to commute to teach at PAFA, taking an early train from Gloucester to Boston, then another for the long trip from Boston to Philadelphia.
 Hancock did the same, with Mondays and Fridays as travel days, while sleeping in a Philadelphia rented room during the work week.

-Hancock met a local schoolteacher, Saima Natti, the sister of one of his models, who would become his wife in 1943.
+Hancock met a Gloucester schoolteacher, Saima Natti, the sister of one of his models, who would become his wife in 1943.
 Their daughter Saima Deane was born in 1947.

 Saima Natti Hancock, his wife of 40 years, died in 1984.

 Hancock retired to Lanesville, where he died on December 30, 1998.